A conditional gradient homotopy method with applications to Semidefinite Programming: Introduction

 As the function $\R^{2}_{++}\ni (\nu,\lambda )\mapsto-\nu\log(\lambda/\nu)$ is the perspective transform of the negative logarithm, we know that it is a convex function \cite{BoyVan04}.
 Hence, $\setK^{(1)}_{\text{RE}}$ is a convex cone.
-The relative entropy cone is accordingly defined as $\setK=\prod_{i=1}^{n}\setK^{(1)}_{\text{RE}}$. \end{example} \begin{example}[Relative Entropy entanglement] The relative entropy of entanglement (REE) is an important measure for entanglement for a given quantum state in quantum information theory \cite{Nielsen:2010aa}.
-A major problem in quantum information theory is obtain accurate bounds on the REE.
-In \cite{Zinchenko:2010aa} the following problem is used to obtain a lower bound to the REE:
+The relative entropy cone is accordingly defined as $\setK=\prod_{i=1}^{n}\setK^{(1)}_{\text{RE}}$.
+This set appears in many important applications, containing estimation of dynamical systems and the optimization of quantum channels; see \cite{chandrasekaran2017relative} for an overview. \end{example} \begin{example}[Relative Entropy entanglement] The relative entropy of entanglement (REE) is an important measure for entanglement for a given quantum state in quantum information theory \cite{Nielsen:2010aa}. \sh{Obtaining accurate bounds on the REE is a major problem in quantum information theory.} In \cite{Zinchenko:2010aa} the following problem is used to find a lower bound to the REE: